ShantanuB29/CodeAlpha_Static_Code_Analysis_using_Bandit/README.md

 Step 1: Install Bandit

 You can install Bandit using pip, which is a package manager for Python.
-Open your terminal and run the following command1:
+Open your terminal and run the following command:

 pip install bandit